alkampfergit/personal-blog/codewrecks/content/post/old/2010/11/ndepend-to-the-resque.md

 tags: [NDepend]
 categories: [NET framework]
 ---
-Iâ€™ve blogged about this supersimple but amazing feature of NDepend some time ago, but I want to emphasize another time how NDepend is a tool that you must have in your toolset.
+I've blogged about this supersimple but amazing feature of NDepend some time ago, but I want to emphasize another time how NDepend is a tool that you must have in your toolset.

-Iâ€™ve deployed an application with click-once, but when I try to install it â€¦ I got this error
+I've deployed an application with click-once, but when I try to install it â€¦ I got this error

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/image_thumb2.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/image2.png)